Anka Obrenović: Early literary achievements

 A Frenchman who met Anka commented on her good looks, wit, and considerable accomplishments; her ability to speak French was rare among her contemporaries.
 Her father, Jevrem was the first man in Belgrade to introduce Western European customs and manners into his home; he also owned an extensive library.
 His love of literature was shared by Anka, who along with her siblings, received an excellent education from one of the best tutors in Serbia.
 At the age of 13, Anka published a number of parables which she had painstakingly translated from the original German-a language in which she was also fluent.

 She went on to have her writings published in a variety of periodicals, including the literary journal Danica ilirska, in which she used her pseudonym, "An Illyrian woman from Serbia".
 Two years later, in 1836, she published a compilation of her translations which was the first literary work ever published by a woman in Serbia.

 Anka, still in her teens, attracted and inspired many poets, some of whom dedicated poems as well as entire volumes of poetry to her, enthusiastically comparing her to the Ancient Greek female poet, Sappho as well as the Milesian Aspasia, whose wit and conversation had drawn the greatest writers and philosophers in Athens.

 Croatian poet Antun Mihanović, who was the Austrian consul in Belgrade and a frequent visitor to her father's home, fell deeply in love with her and sought her hand in marriage.
 She was 16 years old at the time and he was 41.

 While the proposal met with her father's approval, Anka's autocratic uncle Prince Miloš adamantly refused to give his consent to the match, possibly because Mihanović was Roman Catholic, while Anka and the royal family were Serbian Orthodox.
 In 1839, Mihanović departed from Serbia; it's not known whether he and Anka ever met again.
 In 1840 he wrote a poem about Anka which he entitled "The Stone Maiden" (Kamena djeva) and which was published in 1844 in the Danica ilirska.

 Marriage and issue

-In 1842, she married Alexander Konstantinović, son of Obrad Konstantinović (paternal first cousin of Konstantin Hadija, Prince Jevrem Obrenović's son-in-law) and Danica Gvozdenović, by whom she had two children:
+In 1842, she married Alexander Konstantinović (1806-1853), the son of Obrad Konstantinović (paternal first cousin of Konstantin Hadija, Prince Jevrem Obrenović's son-in-law) and Danica Gvozdenović, by whom she had two children: